When an A isn’t an A: Why EPCs are failing commercial real estate.

 This isn’t a marginal quality problem.
 It’s a reliability issue in an instrument that underpins due diligence, asset-level energy strategy, portfolio decarbonisation planning, and – increasingly – access to green financing.

-If one in three classifications is wrong, it’s not isolated inaccuracies; it’s structural uncertainty that impacts decisions in multiple directions, like overpaying for assets that appear efficient on paper, underestimating future capex for buildings that will fall below regulatory thresholds faster than expected, or misjudging transition risk precisely as lenders and investors become more sensitive to it.
+When one in three classifications is wrong, you can't argue that it's isolated inaccuracies.
+It’s structural uncertainty that impacts decisions in multiple directions, like overpaying for assets that appear efficient on paper, underestimating future capex for buildings that will fall below regulatory thresholds faster than expected, or misjudging transition risk precisely as lenders and investors become more sensitive to it.

 The question is no longer whether EPCs are perfect.
 No metric is.
 The real question is whether a system with error rates at this scale is robust enough to carry the strategic, financial, and regulatory weight now placed upon it.